+Once the AOA Department of Certifying Board Services receives your recommendation for certification from the specialty certifying board, your certification will be processed within eight weeks.
 The AOA is the final approving body for board certification.
 Prior to activation, AOA staff will verify that your training has been deemed complete by the program, specialty college and the AOA.
 You will receive written confirmation via email that your certification has been conferred.
 During this process:

 - All training and specialty college requirements must be completed to ensure no delay in conferring certification.

 - You must not claim to be certified until you receive a letter from the AOA conferring certification.

 The AOA will notify your specialty certifying board upon conferring your certification.
 The specialty board will process your certificate and it will be mailed to the address the specialty board has on file.
 The process should take no longer than 60 days from the day you receive your letter from the AOA.